 It helps to wander around a bit to see what signal strength is in an area.
 It is best to do this as high in the building as where one is planning on mounting the outside antenna.
 Note that signal conditions may vary quite a bit with time.
 So best to repeat this exercise several times.
 Also, a good signal may come from unexpected directions, such as a reflection off a hillside away to one side of the straight line direction to an antenna.
 Unfortunately cell phones lack the ability to provide information on the direction of the incoming signal.
 There is some chance for success if the signal comes in stronger than say -100 dBm (think about it: that is 10 orders of magnitude below 1 milliwatt!).

-Android apps such as CellTracker (see also OpenSignal) can be useful in that they provide detailed signal information, including signal strength (RSSI or ASU), EVDO signal-to-noise ratio (SNR), and bit error rate (BER) for GSM or Ec/Io for CDMA.
+Android apps such as CellTracker (see also OpenSignal) can be useful in that they provide detailed signal information, including signal strength indicator (RSSI or ASU), EVDO signal-to-noise ratio (SNR), and bit error rate (BER) for GSM or Ec/Io for CDMA.
 Importantly, they can also record a sequence of measurements in a file, along with GPS coordinates of the cell phone location.

 To get continuous recordings of detailed information in the OpenSignal app, select ‘Menu > Settings > Data Sharing’ then check ‘Save cell data to SDcard on upload,’ and ‘Maximum background sharing.’
 Also, select the ‘Map’ page in OpenSignal to make sure the GPS will be turned on, and make sure the screen stays illuminated.
 You can force the screen to stay on by checking